 These are just a few examples, but feel free to get creative with these veggies, and experiment until you find the ways that are most appealing to you.

-So, do you think we can finally wave the white flag in the war between spinach and kale?
-Is there one you prefer in terms of taste, texture or availability?
-Are you still not over Jordan Catalano, like me (man, I’m old!)?
-And lastly, if you do have a favorite way to enjoy spinach, kale and other greens, please share below in the comments section!
+So, do you think we can finally wave the white flag in the war between kale vs spinach?
+Is there one you prefer in terms of taste, texture, or availability?
+How do you like to include these greens?
+Is there a new way you’d like to try them?

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…